comrade-coop/remotegigs/ISSUE_TEMPLATE.md

 <h3>Recruitment process</h3>

 How would you like developers to apply?
 What extra info would you like them to provide (stackoverflow account url, cv, etc.)?

-<h3>To posting an issue</h3>
-To post a job offer go to the <a href="https://github.com/comrade-coop/remotegigs/issues" target="blank">issues board</a> and create a new issue.